osefatul/medical-assistance-fullstack-chat-app/README.md

 # Fullstack Real-Time Chat Application.

+### Intro
+Medical assistance is fullstack realtime chat application for doctors and patients to communicate with each other.

 We used [Stream API](https://gstrm.io/js-mastery) for building an online real-time chat application with tons of features

 ### Libraries